hyperledger-archives/sawtooth-docs-archive/faq/consensus.md

 ## Can PoET be configured for small networks?

 Yes, for development purposes.
 For production purposes, consider using another consensus algorithm.
-For example, Raft or PBFT handles a small number of nodes nicely.
-We recommend PBFT for small networks.
-Raft is less interesting being CFT and not BFT, and having overall less testing.
+For example, we recommend PBFT for small networks of a few nodes.

 For PoET in a small blockchain network, disable defense-in-depth tests for small test networks (say, \< \~12 nodes) with: